Address Climate Change

 Type Products and services

 Scenario Analysis Growing environmental awareness across society will increase demand for services that help reduce paper use.
-Additionary, the increased risk of infectious diseases associated with rising temperatures has led to a rise in non-face-to-face and non-contact business activities, increasing the importance of using digital information.
+Additionally, the increased risk of infectious diseases associated with rising temperatures has led to a rise in non-face-to-face and non-contact business activities, increasing the importance of using digital information.

-Business Risks The demand for our various DX services, which are equipped with functions to curb the use of paper while improving the efficiency of various workflows through the use of digital information, may expand.
+The demand for our various DX services, which are equipped with functions to curb the use of paper while improving the efficiency of various workflows through the use of digital information, may expand.

 Time Frame Medium to long term